gsluthra/my_blog/_posts/2017-02-18-open-source-explained.md

 If you are a developer, a QA, a BA, a technologist -- you have very little excuse to not be involved in some Open Source Software.
 Why should you limit your exposure, experience and learnings to _only_ the project you are on?
 Why not contribute and learn from the zillions of OSS that are out there.
 Most of these softwares are looking for technical contributions and to make greater impact.

 Pick a topic that you love.
 Or a software you would be interested in.
 Do you like Security, Music, Medicine, Programming Languages, Painting, Maths, Teaching, Kids, Criminology, Guitar, Sports, Gym, FILL-IN-THE-BLANKS?
 Find an OSS in your chosen area, whatever motivates you, and jump in.
 Projects need help on everything under the sun -- from developing small/large features, to writing unit/integration/functional tests, to setting up CI/CD servers, to documentation, to creating stories, to fixing bugs, to creating presentations, to publishing videos, to organizing events, to evaluating libraries, to helping in rollouts and implementations of their softwares, to.... you get it.
-Whatever you do in your orgnaization on your project; the OSS also needs that to be done.
+Whatever you do in your organisation on your project; the OSS also needs that to be done.
 Plus, you can be a QA contributing to Development tasks, or a Dev contributing to recording videos, and so on.. because no one cares what "role" you come from -- it's what you want to do!

 Most OSS projects will have a chatroom on IRC/Slack/etc, a mailing list, a public version control repository (likely Github), a public task management system (like JIRA, Github Issues, Trello, etc), and periodic virtual meetings.
 If you go in with sincerity, and resolve --- your work will be highly appreciated.